Mehdi-Yanat/pub-sub-mqtt/README.md

 4. Docker Integration

-- Create a Dockerfile or Docker Compose configuration (if not provided) to containerize your MQTT-based application.

 - Build and run Docker containers to ensure the application works as expected within a Docker environment.

 ### Conclusion

 - This README provides instructions for completing the MQTT Pub/Sub with Docker technical test.
-Ensure you follow the steps and requirements provided by the hiring company.
-If you encounter any issues or have questions, please reach out to the test administrator for assistance.